AC1706-67/ODC-overdose-tracker/TESTFLIGHT_SETUP.md

 5. 🔄 Submit to TestFlight
 6. 🔄 Add testers and distribute

-ODC Log - Our Daily Compassion is now ready for iOS TestFlight distribution! 🚀
+Compassionate LOG is now ready for iOS TestFlight distribution! 🚀